 - c) Natural England consider that vessels transiting the Greater Wash SPA between the operations and maintenance port (the location of which is not yet confirmed) and the wind farm site could cause disturbance to red-throated divers.
 However, for other recent projects Natural England has stated that their concerns would be removed if best practice management measures were put in place to minimise such risks (see Norfolk Vanguard assessment).
 The Applicant will engage with Natural England to ensure that such measures will be included in the DCO.
-As a consequence, there will be no adverse effect on the integrity of the Greater Wash SPA due to operation and maintenance vessel traffic (5.03 HRA Norfolk Boreas, paragraph 335). - d) Collision mortality of little gull at the Norfolk Boreas site was estimated to be 4 individuals with 95% confidence intervals of 0 14 (ExA; AS-1.D2.V1, paragraph 88).
+As a consequence, there will be no adverse effect on the integrity of the Greater Wash SPA due to operation and maintenance vessel traffic (5.03 HRA Norfolk Boreas, paragraph 335). - d) Collision mortality of little gull at the Norfolk Boreas site was estimated to be 1.1 individuals with 95% confidence intervals of 0 3.9 (REP5-059, Table 2.1).
 The estimated regional population of little gull is approximately 10,000 to 20,000, of which the Greater Wash SPA population of 1,255 represents 6.3% to 12.6%.
-Collisions at Norfolk Boreas would therefore affect between 0.26 and 0.5 individuals from the Greater Wash SPA.
-This would increase the background mortality rate for the SPA population by 0.1% to 0.2% or up to 0.7% using the upper 95% c.i. estimate (ExA; AS-1.D2.V1, paragraph 88).
-This level of additional mortality due to collisions at Norfolk Boreas alone will have an undetectable effect on the population and would not result in an adverse effect on the integrity of the Greater Wash SPA (ExA; AS-1.D2.V1, paragraph 89).
-An in-combination assessment estimated the total collision mortality for wind farms in the southern North Sea with potential connectivity to the
+Collisions at Norfolk Boreas would therefore affect between 0.07 and 0.14 individuals from the Greater Wash SPA.
+This would increase the background mortality rate for the SPA population by less than 0.1% or up to 0.2% using the upper 95% c.i. estimate.
+This level of additional mortality due to collisions at Norfolk Boreas alone will have an undetectable effect on the population and would not result in an adverse effect on the integrity of the Greater Wash SPA (ExA; AS-1.D2.V1, paragraph 89) and this has been agreed by Natural England (REP4-039, Table 1).
+An in-combination assessment estimated the total collision mortality for wind farms in the southern North